marq4/Random-Video-Clip-Generator-Docker/README.md

 4. Open the Docker Desktop GUI.
    1. Go to Docker Hub section on the right vertical menu.
    2. Search for and select "marq4/random_video_clip_streamer".
    3. Make sure the latest tag is selected.
-Click "pull" button.
+Click "Pull" button.
    4. Go to Images section.
 Select the image you just downloaded.
 Click the play button.
 Expand Optional Settings.
 Give your container a name, e.g. RandomVideoClipStreamerContainer (optional).
    5. For the volumes: Host path: browse to C:\share.
 Container path: /root/RandomVideos/share/
    7. To optionally specify a clip duration set the Enviornment Variable name to: USER_CLIP_LENGTH.
 The valid range is between 3 and 25 seconds but the default and recommeneded minimun value is 6.